attempt-this-online/attempt-this-online/docs/contributing.md

 URL='ws://localhost:8500/api/v1/ws/execute' test/run
 ```

-Some of the tests take a few seconds to run (because they test timing things).
-To skip these, set the `FAST` environment
+To skip the tests which require all languages' images to be installed, set the `FAST` environment variable to 1.
-variable:

 ```bash
 FAST=1 URL='...' test/run
 ```

+Some of the tests still take a few seconds to run (because they test timing things).
+To skip these too, set `FAST` to 2.

 In addition, some of the tests don't make sense if ATO is running on a remote server (different to the one the test are
 running on), as they check things like the timing or the state of the operating system after calling ATO.
 These can be